Hold and Be Held

 WeSing is a queer-led, intergenerational and life-affirming community of humans, singing into the growing and necessary movement for our collective liberation.
-Our mission is to meet each other at the intersection of healing justice, community and song, where we will: make music + cultivate practices for transforming ourselves first, then our larger community and planet; foster healing, connection and resilience for our strength and wholeness in the Movement; ground in a "We" instead of an "I," as we envision a world rooted in Justice in Love.
+Our mission is to meet each other at the intersection of healing justice, community and song, where we: make music + cultivate practices for transforming ourselves first, then our larger community and planet; foster healing, connection and resilience for our strength and wholeness in the Movement; ground in a "We" instead of an "I," as we envision a world rooted in Justice in Love.
 WeSing strives to be an actively inclusive, anti-racist and anti-oppression community -- you can learn more about our practices and intentions in the anti-racism statement below.

 There is no prior singing experience required to participate in WeSing.
 Our community members come from all backgrounds - some trained singers, some, car/shower singers, some singing for the very first time in our space.
 You are loved and you are welcomed.
 Singing is your birthright.